sagins/comp3005-a3-q1/README.md

 From this point the program should be running in the terminal.
 The menu should be displayed in the program and can proceed following the menu.

+Note: The program will work assuming that the jdbc .jar file is installed and set up in the computer.